LouDnl/USBSID-Pico/README.md

 ### Test and config your board
 Also see the [Firmware manual](doc/USBSID-Pico-firmware-manual.adoc) for information on how to set up your board!
-You can configurate your board by using the commandline [config-tool](examples/config-tool) [binary](examples/config-tool/cfg_usbsid) (Linux only at the moment) provided in examples or use the web configurations, see below.
+You can configurate your board by using the commandline [config-tool](examples/config-tool) [Linux binary](examples/config-tool/cfg_usbsid)  and [Windows binary](examples/config-tool/cfg_usbsid.exe) provided in examples.
+Windows requires the two `.dll` files aswell.
+Or you can use the web configuration, see below.

 You can test your board with WebUSB and ASID here: [USBSID](https://usbsid.loudai.nl/?player=webusb).
 If needed you can change your USBSID configuration after selecting WebUSB and clicking on `Open config`.